Furniture Polish, Cleaner & Varnish Remover

 Directions:

-- Using full strength, dip a clean sponge or cleaning cloth in the recipe, squeeze out excess, and wash wood furniture.
+- Using full strength, dip a sponge or cloth in the mix, squeeze out excess, and wash wood.

 Infusion Method: